 As part of our mission to help all kids learn to read, Teach My Kid to Read works with one library at a time to create awareness of learning differences like dyslexia so librarians and parents can help all kids learn to read.
 Teach My Kid to Read helps the libraries set up decodable book displays and through collaborations with decodable book publishers, obtains samples and incentives to make it easier for libraries to offer decodable books to the community.

-For October 2019, Teach My Kid to Read’s goal is to partner with 50 libraries throughout New York State to offer decodable book displays, educational literature about dyslexia and structured reading, and free access to a one-hour online course on dyslexia provided through a collaboration with Glean Education.
+In 2019, Teach My Kid to Read partnered with nearly 50 libraries throughout New York State to offer decodable book displays, educational literature about dyslexia and structured reading, and free access to a one-hour online course on dyslexia provided through a collaboration with Glean Education.
 Through collaborations with the publishers, we offer incentives such as discounts and free decodable book samples so that libraries can join this effort without straining their budgets.